eclipse-cdt/cdt/cmake/org.eclipse.cdt.cmake.ui.tests/manualTests/README.md

 ### 9) CMake configuration

-Verifies that API for configuring CMake could work individually.
+Verifies that the API for configuring CMake can be invoked independently.
-Note, API could only be test in Developer environment with plug-in **org.eclipse.cdt.cmake.example** included.
+Note: this API can only be tested in a CDT development environment that includes the **org.eclipse.cdt.cmake.example** plug-in.

-  1. Remove existing "**/build/**" folder.
+  1. Remove any existing **/build/** folder.
-  2. Right click project > select "Configure CMake Project".
+  2. Right-click the project and select Configure CMake Project.

-Expected: CMake Configuration process start with active launch settings.
+Expected: The CMake configuration process starts using the active launch settings.

 ## Setup & prerequisites
 ### Setup Host